ratbag98/op1tips/README.md

 ## Glitchy

 make a synth sound,
-set Phone as the fx slot (pretty high settings on Baud, Phonic, and Telematic, Tone to taste), and set your EG with a moderate Attack, some Delay, then zero Sustain and Release low.
+set Phone as the FX slot (pretty high settings on Baud, Phonic, and Telematic, Tone to taste), and set your EG with a moderate Attack, some Delay, then zero Sustain and Release low.
-Use the Value LFO and start at 5, modulating the Blue fx knob (either FX or FXf for a free-running LFO).
+Use the Value LFO and start at 5, modulating the Blue FX knob (either FX or FXf for a free-running LFO).
 Adjust the value to taste and enjoy the glitching
  For best results, play the sounds manually to Tape